-Anti-CRISPRs (Acrs) are small proteins, typically encoded on phage or mobile genetic elements, that inhibit CRISPR-Cas immunity.
-Phage-encoded Acrs are expressed from a strong promoter early during an infection and are later repressed by a co-operonic anti-CRISPR associated gene (Aca), which prevents the deleterious overexpression of downstream genes21-23.
-Acrs of type II CRISPR-Cas9 systems can affect (i) formation or stability of the Cas9:tracr-P:crRNA ribonucleoprotein (RNP) complex 24-26, (ii) binding of Cas9 RNP to target DNA, or (iii) Cas9 dsDNA cleavage activity.
-It was recently shown that heterologous Acr expression from a plasmid could alleviate CRISPR-Cas auto-repression in type I and type V systems, but it is unclear whether this occurs in type II systems and critically, whether CRISPR-Cas induction occurs strongly and quickly enough to benefit cells during a phage infection.
+Acrs are small proteins, typically encoded on phage or mobile genetic elements, that inhibit CRISPR-Cas immunity.20 Phageencoded Acrs are expressed from a strong promoter early during an infection and are later repressed by a co-operonic Acr-associated gene (Aca), which prevents the deleterious overexpression of downstream genes.^{21-23} Acrs of type II CRISPR-Cas9 systems can affect the (1) formation or stability of the Cas9: tracr-P:crRNA RNP complex,^{24-26} (2) binding of Cas9 RNP to target DNA,^{27,28} or (3) Cas9 double-stranded DNA (dsDNA) cleavage activity.^{26,27} It was recently shown that heterologous Acr expression in type I and type V systems,29 but it is unclear whether this occurs in type II systems and, critically, whether CRISPR-Cas induction occurs strongly and quickly enough to benefit cells during a phage infection.

-Here we establish that anti-CRISPRs with diverse mechanisms can de-repress the Cas operon through disruption of the Cas9:tracr-L repressor.
+Here, we establish that Acrs with diverse mechanisms can derepress the Cas operon through disruption of the Cas9:tracr-L repressor.
 We perform an in-depth characterization of CRISPR-Cas components during Acr expression and uncover new mechanistic insights for several Acrs.
 Next, we show that Acr-expressing phages (Acr-phages) can trigger a burst of CRISPR-Cas expression on short timescales that coincide with a single lytic cycle.
-This burst of expression protects Streptococcus pyogenes from phages by (i) limiting the number of infected cells which succumb to lysis or lysogeny and (ii) enhancing the survival of re-infected cells.
+This burst of expression protects S. pyogenes from phages by (1) limiting the number of infected cells that succumb to lysis or lysogeny and (2) enhancing the survival of re-infected cells.
 Our work demonstrates a novel and direct mechanistic link between phage infection and CRISPR-Cas expression and highlights a strategy hosts can employ to maximize CRISPR-Cas immunity while minimizing auto-immune costs.
-As such, the tracr-L auto-regulatory circuit represents a weapon in the bacteria-phage arms race that serves as a countermeasure for CRISPR-Cas hosts against the emergence of phage-encoded Acrs.
+As such, the tracr-L auto-regulatory circuit represents a weapon in the bacteriaphage arms race that serves as a countermeasure for CRISPR-Cas hosts against the emergence of phage-encoded Acrs.